-supply
+In a final step we build sum-indices of the quantitative and institutional indicators to be able to construct the dimensions used in most of the previous typologies: (1) supply, (2) public-private mix, (3) performance and (4) access regulation.

+I. Supply

-The dimension of supply contains indicators on the resources that the LTC systems have.
-We use LTC expenditure (health) as (per capita (in US$ of purchasing power parities), which includes all expenditure on bodily related LTC (mainly ADLs) as a measure of financial input.
-We would have liked to include also LTC expenditure (social), which includes mainly IADLs (Halásková et al., 2017) yet data availability was extremely limited.
+The dimension of supply contains indicators measuring the resources that the specific LTC systems have.
+We therefore use LTC expenditure (health) per capita in US$ of purchasing power parities as a measure of financial input into the system per capita It includes all expenditure on bodily related LTC, mainly so called “(basic) Activities of daily living (ADL)” like bathing, dressing or eating).
+We would have liked to include LTC expenditure (social) as well, which includes “instrumental activities of daily living (IADL), which are not only more complex than ADLs but also may deliver a hint on a mental impairment (Halásková et al., 2017).
+Unfortunately data availability was extremely limited in this dimension.

 We further include the number of LTC beds per 1000 population aged 65 or older as institutional supply of services and the number of LTC recipients in institutions measured as the percentage of all people aged 65 years and older as a measure of actual supply of spots in these facilities.

+II.
 Public-Private Mix

 The second dimension operationalizes the role of the state and of private actors.
-The share of private (voluntary and out-of-pocket) expenditure as share of the total expenditure is included as a measure of public and private involvement in payments for care.
+The share of private (voluntary and out-of-pocket) expenditure in the total expenditure is included as a measure of public and private involvement in payments for care.
 We also adopt the availability of cash benefits as an approximation for formal and informal care provision.
 Research has shown that the availability as well as the unrestricted usage of cash benefits fosters family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).

+III.
 Access regulation

 Access to care is a developed field in healthcare and healthcare typologies (Reibling, 2010; Reibling et al., 2019), but has only been adapted in LTC typologies by Kraus et al. (2010).
-Restrictions in the systems can pose barriers especially for lower social status groups to access care.
+Restrictions in the systems may, however, pose barriers especially for lower social status groups to access care.
 Common barriers are means-testing of benefits and limitations of choice.
 We use three means-testing indicators: means testing-for cash-benefits, means-testing for in-kind benefits (ambulatory and institutional) and means-testing for any benefit (cash benefits, in-kind benefits, other care related benefits).
 Furthermore, we include three indicators on free and limited choice.
 Limitations in choice are regional restriction or restrictions due to insurance or benefit plans.
 The indicators are: choice of homes-care provider, choice of institutional care provider and choice between cash and in-kind benefits.

-The indicators are added up to a choice index and a means-testing index.
+IV.
 Performance

 Measuring the performance of LTC systems is especially on an internationally comparative level still in its infancy.
 Indicators such as the number of institutional and home-based LTC patients with pressure ulcers or unintended weight loss are in many countries not even available on a national or regional basis (Halfens et al., 2013).
 Therefore, we can only use indicators that are not exclusively but to a large part determined by the quality and performance of LTC services.
-We use life expectancy of people aged 65 or older and similar to Damiani et al. (2011) the percentage of the population who are 65 or older, who perceive their health as good or very good.
+Thus, we integrate life expectancy of people aged 65 or older and similar to Damiani et al. (2011) the percentage of the population who are 65 or older, who perceive their health as good or very good.